 We believe that the core outcomes are integral to the aim to provide a balanced and broadly based curriculum which:

 - Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society and;

 - Prepares pupils at the school for the opportunities, responsibilities and experiences of later life

-In this context the core outcomes for PSD education are young people who:
+In this context the core outcomes for Life Education are young people who:

 - Demonstrate high self-esteem, a strong sense of personal identity and resilience

 - Make healthy lifestyle choices for themselves and those for whom they have a responsibility